LuciferUchiha/old.georgerowlands.ch/docs/Programming/Git/Guide.md

 # Guide

-For more in depth information click [here](https://git-scm.com/book/en/v2).
+You can find more in depth information [here](https://git-scm.com/book/en/v2).

 ## Initial setup

-First thing you should do after installing git is set your username and email.
+The first thing you should do after installing git is set your username and email.
 These are stored in a `gitconfig` file.
 There are multiple levels of configs, `--global` being for the entire system and `--local` only for that repository.

 ```shell